awortham1/azure-nsg/README.md

 <br />
 <br />
 <h3 align="center">
-  And finally, we will observe RDP traffic to finish up this tutorial
+  And finally, we will observe RDP traffic to finish up this project
 </h3>
 <br />
 <p>